-“I look for stuff that first and foremost shows someone understands the principles of animation,” says Andrew Gordon.
-He regularly updates his blog, Spline Doctors, with helpful animation-related tips, although it is no longer being updated.
+“I look for stuff that first and foremost shows someone understands the principles of animation,” says Gordon.
+His blog, Spline Doctors, has a wealth of helpful animation-related tips, although it is no longer being updated.

 “They need to understand weight, physicality, overlap, squash and stretch,” he continues.
 “More importantly is the ability to show that somebody has good acting sensibilities and understands how to gesture or when not to gesture.”

 Allen’s worked on Epic, Rio 2, Peanuts and Disney’s Wreck It Ralph, and was a year-and-a-half out of college when she won her first full-time animation job.
 “I was a junior-level animator at the time, but they liked that I took a simple, quick shot of a guy walking and talking, and gave the walk a lot of personality,” she recalls.

 “You can watch a reel with great animation, where the polish, arcs, everything is perfect.
 But what makes me remember it is that one unique choice – maybe it’s an unexpected acting choice; maybe it’s surprising and interesting timing.
 These little things make me think, ‘Oh, this animator can bring ideas to the table that no one else would think of.’”